Ketamine and Alcohol: The Honest Answer From Your Doctor

 I am a physician, not a moralist.
 I do not care if my patients drink.
 I do care that they get the full benefit of the treatment they are paying for.

-For a patient doing weekly sessions on, say, Tuesday afternoons, that means Monday, Tuesday, and Wednesday are dry; Thursday, Friday, Saturday, and Sunday are yours.
+Concretely: for a patient doing sessions on, say, Tuesday afternoons, Monday, Tuesday, and Wednesday are dry.
+Thursday through Sunday are yours.

 Why daily drinking kills the effect

-Ketamine works through neuroplasticity.
-Chronic alcohol use suppresses neuroplasticity — reduced BDNF, reduced hippocampal growth, reduced gray matter.
 If you are drinking daily, your brain is in a state of ongoing low-grade plasticity suppression.
-You can do ketamine on top of that, and it will lift the fog somewhat on session day, but the compounding effect of 6–12 sessions — which is what makes ketamine a durable treatment rather than a transient buzz — will not land.
+Each ketamine session can still lift the fog somewhat on dose day, but the compounding gain across 10+ sessions (the part that makes ketamine durable rather than a transient buzz) will not land.

-I have patients who came to me with depression and daily drinking habits, did a full 6-session course, and felt about 50% improvement.
+I have patients who came to me with depression and daily drinking habits, completed a full induction series, and felt about 50% improvement.
 We then paused drinking for 30 days.
 They did not start a new ketamine course.
 They did nothing new.
 Their depression improved another 40%.

 The lesson: ketamine works better in a sober body, even if the sobriety is modest and recent.